adityarajagopal/pytorch_training/README.md

 **Training CNNs with Pytorch**
 ------------------------------
 This repository provides a modular base to train CNNs using Pytorch.
-It has integration with [TensorboardX](https://github.com/lanpa/tensorboardX) which allows Tensorboard style visualisations while having the rest of the code remain in pythonic Pytorch.

 The list of files in the directory and their functions are described below.

-pytorch\_tensorflow.yml
+pytorch\_training.yml
 =======================
 Anaconda config file that can be used to setup a conda environment with all the required dependencies.
 The list of dependencies can be found in this file.